• Skip to main content

 I wanted to introduce myself.
 I’m _____’s parent, and we’re all excited about the upcoming season!

-I’m writing because I’d like to discuss the topic of team snacks with you.
-I’m wondering if you would be open to either eliminating the team snack entirely or creating a fresh-fruit-and-water snack policy for our team this season (remember the orange slices we ate on the sidelines when we were kids?).
-I’m concerned about the junk food I’ve been seeing on the sidelines of kids’ sports.
-One of the reasons we have our kids in sports is to encourage physical activity and good health, and these kinds of snacks derail that goal.
+I’m writing because I’d like to talk about the topic of team snacks with you.
+I’m wondering if you would be open to either eliminating the team snack entirely or creating a fresh-fruit-and-water snack plan for our team this season (remember the orange slices we ate on the sidelines when we were kids?).
 I would love to hear your thoughts on this.
 And if you decide to go with fresh fruit, I’m also happy to organize a snack schedule for you.

 Sample Team Email